ROCm/AMDMIGraphX/README.md

 cd build;
 ```

-Next, configure the cmake.
+2) Configure the cmake.
 If the dependencies are installed at the default location `/usr/local`, the command is:

 ```
 CXX=/opt/rocm/llvm/bin/clang++ cmake ..
 ```
 Otherwise, you need to set `-DCMAKE_PREFIX_PATH=$your_loc` to configure the cmake.

-Then we can build MIGraphX source code as:
+3) Build MIGraphX source code

 ```
 make -j$(nproc)
 ```

-and correctness can be verified as:
+Correctness can be verified as:

 ```
 make -j$(nproc) check